Vcroitoru/NN-Digit-Recognition-with-FPGA-Displaying-Output/README.md

   * On Reset ON, 0 for all
   * On Reset Off, shift HEX3 value to HEX5 and store it there
   * LEDs to display binary 4-bit input on FPGA
+* NN7SegDisplay-TB
+  * Testbench for testing and simulating correct output onto corresponding 7Seg from simulated input 4-bit
+  * Since the code was updated quite a bit since the TB was created, there will need to be changes to the file so it can work

 ## To run program